top of page

 ACRI filed a petition with the Supreme Court on March 31, 2026, demanding that the police and the Home Front Command be ordered to allow demonstrations during the war with Iran, particularly if the demonstrations take place near protected spaces.
 The petition argues that since the outbreak of the fighting with Iran, the police have been systematically attempting to prevent anti-war demonstrations and forcefully dispersing protesters, under the pretext that Home Front Command guidelines prohibit gatherings.
 This has occurred even when there were only a small number of individuals or a few dozen people were participating, and even when the demonstration was held next to large shelters, such as the one located in Habima Square in Tel Aviv.

 Neither the Home Front Command’s guidelines nor the restrictions imposed on gatherings during wartime negate the freedom to protest.
 Rulings issued on various previous petitions, including petitions filed by ACRI during the Iron Swords War, continually reaffirmed that freedom of expression continues to exist during wartime and, in fact, it becomes particularly important during periods of emergency, and the police have a duty to facilitate the exercise of this right, both during emergencies and routine times.
-The systematic police harassment of demonstrators who criticize the government and call for an end to the war raises serious concerns that it is not the demonstrations themselves that have prompted this response from the police, but the messages.
+The systematic police harassment of demonstrators who criticize the government and call for an end to the war raises serious concerns that it is not the demonstrations themselves that have prompted this response from the police, but the messages at their core.

 A hearing on the petition was held on April 3, 2026, and the justices instructed the police and the Home Front Command to submit a framework under which demonstrations could be held.
 The submission by the Home Front Command stated that demonstrations are not permitted other than up to 150 people divided into two groups in Habima Square in Tel Aviv.
 The Attorney General then stated that the Home Front Command’s guidelines are not conducive to protecting of freedom of expression, and that legal officials had not examined the decision at all.
 The Court requested, ex parte, to review the classified material upon which the Home Front Command based its decision; at the same time, ACRI submitted information to the Court regarding the protected spaces near the planned demonstration sites, as well as information about the numerous gatherings that had taken place throughout the day that the police made no effort to disperse.
 The Court ruled in an interim order that the Home Front Command’s decision cannot stand, and instructed the police to establish, by the end of the day, policies for the demonstrations planned for Saturday night that would take into account the right to freedom of expression and protest.
 The Court also instructed the police and the Home Front Command to present a broader framework of policies for demonstrations during wartime, and scheduled an additional hearing for April 9, 2026.